swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

 }
 ```

-If the scope of an `async let` exits with a thrown error, the child task corresponding to the `async let` is implicitly cancelled.
+If the scope of an `async let` exits *by throwing an error*, the child task corresponding to the `async let` is implicitly cancelled.
 If the child task has already completed, its result (or thrown error) is discarded.

 > **Rationale**: The requirement to await a variable from each `async let` along all (non-throwing) paths ensures that child tasks aren't being created and implicitly cancelled during the normal course of execution.
 Such code is likely to be needlessly inefficient and should probably be restructured to avoid creating child tasks that are unnecessary.